WHO: ADF Senior Counsel Jonathan Scruggs, director of the ADF Center for Conscience Initiatives

 WHEN: Friday, Jan 15, immediately following hearing, which begins at 10 a.m.
 EST

-WHERE: To schedule an interview, contact ADF Media Relations Specialist Bernadette Tasy at (480) 356-0324 or submit a request online
+WHERE: To schedule an interview, contact ADF Media Relations Specialist Bernadette Tasy at (480) 356-0324

 ALEXANDRIA, Va. – Alliance Defending Freedom attorney Jonathan Scruggs will be available for media interviews Friday following argument in federal district court in a Virginia photographer’s lawsuit against state officials.
 The lawsuit challenges a state law, enacted July 1, 2020, that forces Bob Updegrove to use his artistic talents to photograph same-sex weddings if he photographs weddings between one man and one woman.
 As explained in ADF’s complaint, that law violates foundational rights set forth in the U.S. Constitution, including the First Amendment’s Free Speech and Free Exercise clauses.